WISE: A World Knowledge-Informed Semantic Evaluation for Text-to-Image Generation: Related Works

 \section{Related Works}

 Text-to-image (T2I) generation models, which aim to generate high-quality and diverse images from text, have garnered significant attention recently.
 These models fall into two main categories: Dedicated T2I Models and Unified Multimodal Models.
+We review both lines of work before discussing evaluation protocols.